How to Manage Secret Environment Vars in Xcode and CI

 Build phase scripts are run s by Xcode as forked processes.
 They don't have any access to the scope of environment variables that are provided by CI.

 It means that we need a workaround to pass the secrets.
+Here is how.

 Overview

-The whole solution consists of two parts:
+The solution consists of two parts:

 - Pre-build scripts implemented as build phase scripts for Xcode